 The pottery is fired to 1800° and then "reduced" in a chamber which catches fire immediately.
 The fire uses up all the oxygen in both glaze and chamber, thus producing one of a kind results.

 Darcy's Raku kiln designed by Randy Brodnax who lives in Texas and still teaches pottery.
 Randy brought the kiln up to Metchosin and gave Raku lessons and left the kiln behind as it had to welded on site after he brought it up.
 Darcy bought the kiln from Sandra Dolph bought the kiln home to her studio in beautiful Black Creek on Vancouver Island

 Jennifer Miller is the owner and designer of Uniacke Designs and her wok has been seen on Good Morning America and worn by Hoda!

 She is a direct descendant of James Boyle Uniacke, the first Premier of Nova Scotia, Canada, during the 19th Century - hence the name Uniacke Designs.
 The name Uniacke dates back to the Strongbow Invasion of Ireland during the 11th Century.
 Originally the name was "Unicus Est" meaning "the only one".
 Over time the name changed to Uniacke.

 Jennifer has always lived in Victoria.
 She has always had a strong love of animals, particularly horses.
 Since about the age of ten she has trained and very successfully shown horses, both her own and other peoples'.
-Jennifer's sharp attention to the many complex details involved with successfully showing horses has enabled her to focus her creative energy into designing jewelry -her other passion.
+Jennifer's sharp attention to the many complex details involved with successfully showing horses has enabled her to focus her creative energy on designing jewelry -her other passion.

-Her inspirations for the color in her designs are drawn from current fashion trends and the unique and natural landscape that she is surrounded by in the lovely "city of gardens", Victoria, British Columbia.
+Her inspirations for the colour in her designs are drawn from current fashion trends and the unique and natural landscape that she is surrounded by in the lovely "city of gardens", Victoria, British Columbia.